HUGE FLEET LEAVES JAPAN FOR PEARL HARBOR

 For several months the airmen of Japan’s First Naval Air Fleet had trained for an attack on the main base of the U.S. Pacific Fleet at Pearl Harbor on the Hawaiian island of Oahu.
 Squadrons of naval planes flew low over the city of Kagoshima on the southwestern tip of the Japanese island of Kyūshū—Kagoshima lay in the shadow of the Sakurajima volcano—making dummy runs against target vessels in the bay.
 Adm.
 Isoruku Yamamoto, since 1939 commander-in-chief of the Imperial Japanese Navy’s Combined Fleet, had chosen Kagoshima for its topographical similarity to Oahu.

-Now on this date in 1941 all six of Japan’s first-line aircraft carriers—Akagi, Kaga, Shōkaku, Zuikaku, Hiryū, and Sōryū—sailed into history when they left the Kurile Islands in Northern Japan under the command of Vice Admiral Chūichi Nagumo.
-With over 420 embarked planes, the flattops constituted the then most powerful carrier task force ever assembled.
-(By October 1944 all six enemy flattops lay on the ocean bottom, courtesy of the U.S. Navy.)
-The Japanese Pearl Harbor Striking Force also included fast battleships, cruisers, destroyers, and submarines, with tankers to fuel the ships during their passage across the Pacific Ocean.
+Now on this date, November 26, 1941, all 6 of Japan’s first-line aircraft carriers—Akagi, Kaga, Shōkaku, Zuikaku, Hiryū, and Sōryū—steamed into history when they left the Japanese Kurile Islands (annexed by the Soviet Union in 1945) under the command of 54‑year-old Vice Adm.
+Chūichi Nagumo.
+With 441 embarked planes, the flattops constituted the then most powerful carrier task force ever assembled.
+(By October 1944 all 6 enemy flattops lay on the ocean bottom, courtesy of the U.S. Navy.)
+The Japanese Pearl Harbor Striking Force (Kidō Butai) also included 2 fast battleships, 3 cruisers, 9 destroyers, 23 submarines, and 4 midget submarines, with 8 tankers to fuel the ships during their passage along a seldom-used route of the Pacific Ocean.

-The Pearl Harbor Striking Force was positioning itself to carry out the surprise attack when, on December 1, it received the signal to bomb Pearl Harbor, which its carrier planes did on December 7, 1941, a date which, President Franklin D. Roosevelt told the U.S. Congress and the world the next day, “will live in infamy.”
-When Japanese Emperor Hirohito (posthumously referred to as Emperor Shōwa) asked Chief of Army General Staff Hajime Sugiyama about Japan’s prospects in a war against the U.S., he was assured that the war would be over in three months.
-Hirohito shot back that Sugiyama’s estimated timeframe for victory in the Sino-Japanese War, begin in 1937, never materialized.
+The Pearl Harbor Striking Force was positioning itself to carry out the surprise attack when, on December 2, it received the fateful signal (“Climb Mount Niitaka”) to bomb Pearl Harbor, which its carrier planes did on December 7, 1941, a date which, President Franklin D. Roosevelt told the U.S. Congress and the world the next day, “will live in infamy.”
+When Japanese Emperor Hirohito (posthumously referred to as Emperor Shōwa) asked Chief of Army General Staff Hajime Sugiyama about Japan’s prospects in a war against the U.S., he was assured that the war would be over in 3 months.
+Hirohito shot back that Sugiyama’s estimated time frame for victory in the Sino-Japanese War, begun in 1937, never materialized.
+(Ten days after Japan’s surrender in Tokyo Bay on September 2, 1945, Sugiyama committed suicide.)

-In any event, the sneak attack on the U.S. Pacific Fleet and nearby airfields at Pearl Harbor was a stunning tactical victory for Japanese militarists, but it also spelled their doom—as well as Adolf Hitler’s and Benito Mussolini’s, whose countries declared war against the U.S. four days later out of respect for their Axis treaty partner.
-In all three cases, the leaders of Imperialist Japan, Nazi Germany, and Fascist Italy grossly underestimated the capacity of Americans—grim faced and determined—to avenge themselves on those who had brought an unprovoked war to their shores.
+In any event, the sneak attack on the U.S. Pacific Fleet and nearby airfields at Pearl Harbor was a stunning tactical victory for Japanese militarists, but it also spelled their doom—as well as Adolf Hitler’s and Benito Mussolini’s, whose countries declared war against the U.S. 4 days later out of respect for their Tripartite Pact partner.
+In all 3 cases, the leaders of Imperialist Japan, Nazi Germany, and Fascist Italy grossly underestimated the capacity of the American people—grim faced and determined—to avenge themselves on those who had brought an unprovoked war to their shores.

 Japanese Attack on Pearl Harbor, December 7, 1941